Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

    * $\mathcal{O}(n^2)$
    * $\Omega(n^2)$
    * $\Theta(n^2)$

+> 💡 In practice: An asymptotically inefficient algorithm may be more efficient for small input sizes.
+This is particularly used in hybrid algorithms, like Timsort, which use an asymptotically efficient algorithm (here merge sort, with time complexity $n \log n$), but switch to an asymptotically inefficient algorithm (here insertion sort, with time complexity $n^2$) for small data, as the simpler algorithm is faster on small data.

 ## Chapter 3: Data structures
 1. A **data type** (or simply **type**) is a collection of data values, usually specified by: